Collections Highlights

 When to Visit

-The MAAM is generally open Tuesday to Sunday, roughly 11 AM to 7:30 PM, and closed on Mondays (hours shift slightly by season, so confirm on the day).
-Allow 90 minutes to 2 hours.
-Best season: the dry Andean winter from June to September is Salta's high season — clear skies, cool comfortable days, and the museum makes a perfect indoor anchor when you are acclimatising before heading to altitude.
-Mid-morning on a weekday is the quietest window; weekend afternoons and the January–February domestic-holiday peak bring the longest queues.
-The mummy gallery is kept dim and cool, so the experience is the same regardless of weather outside.
+Best season: the dry Andean winter from June to September is Salta's high season — clear skies, cool comfortable days, and the museum makes a perfect indoor anchor while you acclimatise before heading to altitude.
+The month ratings above peak in exactly this window.
+Mid-morning on a weekday is the quietest time to arrive; weekend afternoons and the January–February domestic-holiday peak bring the longest queues, and the mummy gallery — kept dim and cool no matter the weather outside — can feel crowded once a tour group files in.

 Admission and Costs

-General admission is around AR$8,000–12,000 (roughly US$8–12) for adults, with discounts for students, seniors, and children, and reduced or free entry for residents of Salta Province (often on a designated free day — ask at the desk).
-Prices are adjusted frequently because of Argentine inflation, so treat these as approximate.
-An audio guide costs a few thousand pesos extra and is well worth it.
-Guided tours in Spanish are usually included with the ticket at set times; private English-language guiding booked through a Salta operator typically runs AR$20,000–40,000 (about US$20–40) on top of admission.
-Bring cash in pesos; card acceptance can be unreliable.
+General admission is around AR$8,000–12,000 (roughly US$8–12) for adults, with reduced rates for students, seniors, and children, and discounted or free entry for residents of Salta Province (often on a designated free day — ask at the desk).
+Prices are revised frequently because of Argentine inflation, so treat every figure here as approximate and check the current tariff on arrival.

 The Case for a Guide